Find a practice area

 property rights, licensing, zoning laws, and other regulations relating to a specific

-local, state, or federal laws.
+area of business.
 In contrast to the adversarial nature of trial law,

 corporate law is team-oriented.
 Although corporate counsel represent their individual

 clients, the process is typically more collaborative than competitive; together they seek

 You might enjoy practicing corporate law if you are:

 - interested in helping businesses develop and comply with the law